themactep/jct/README.md

 Commands:
   <config_file> get <key>              Get a value from the config file
   <config_file> set <key> <value>      Set a value in the config file
+  <config_file> import <source_file>   Merge values from another JSON file
   <config_file> create                 Create a new empty config file
   <config_file> print                  Print the entire config file
   <config_file> restore                Restore config file to original state (OverlayFS)

 Options:
-  --trace-resolve                      Trace short-name resolution steps
+  --trace-resolve                      Trace short-name resolution steps (get/set/import/print/restore)

 Short-name resolution (when <config_file> has no '/' and does not end with .json):
   Tries, in order: ./<name>, ./<name>.json, /etc/<name>.json (POSIX only)